White Plains Medicaid Benefits Attorneys

-The New York Elder Law and Estate Planning attorneys at Giannasca & Shook can employ different Medicaid Planning strategies to preserve your assets while assisting you in becoming eligible for Medicaid Benefits to pay for Long Term Care.
+The Westchester County attorneys at Giannasca & Shook can employ different Medicaid Planning strategies to preserve your assets while assisting you in becoming eligible for Medicaid Benefits to pay for Long Term Care.

 Many seniors recognize the importance of implementing traditional estate planning techniques such as having a will or revocable trust, executing a durable power of attorney and preparing advance health care directives.
 But often overlooked is the importance of Medicaid Planning for long-term care (LTC) in a nursing home.
 With the average cost of private nursing home care in Westchester County being roughly $12,000 per month, without proper planning a mere two year period of private pay nursing home care will deplete the assets you could otherwise leave to your family by nearly $300,000.
 And contrary to what many people mistakenly believe, Medicare benefits (not to be confused with Medicaid benefits) do not cover the cost of LTC.